 - In Client-managed cloud deployments, requestor pools are disabled by default.
 When

 Client-managed cloud deployments require a higher service response time than the

 elastic-provisioning output delivers, or when all component nodes of the environment

 utilize unauthenticated and stateless service packages, complete the following:

 - Enable requestor pools on your environment.
-To enable requestor pools, see Dynamic system settings data instances.
+To enable requestor pools, see Learning about default dynamic system settings.

 - Increase the number of both Maximum Idle Requestors and Maximum Active Requestors.

 When monitoring a service, use Admin Studio to examine the status of the requestor pools.
 For more information, see Managing requestor pools and the Admin Studio help.